 - Mandated Reporting of Child Abuse:

 Offered upon request, online or in person, this training can be tailored to a variety of professions and settings to help professionals understand best practices for recognizing what would cause suspicion of child abuse and identifying how to effectively report and respond.
 This training is updated yearly with legislation pertinent to youth-serving professionals, so annual participation is recommended.
 To request a training specific to your audience, contact firstname.lastname@example.org.
+We also offer our Mandated Reporting of Child Abuse in Georgia training in an on demand format.
+View this webinar and register now.

 - Introduction to Child Sex Trafficking: